This page was updated on 28 November 2023. To view changes, please see page updates

 Approve the application for renewal

-Refuse the renewal application
+Refuse the application for renewal

 Finalise the reviewed foster carer agreement

-- provide the foster carer with a copy of the final, signed Foster carer agreement
+- provide the foster carer with a copy

 Consider an additional, early review of the foster carer agreement